Letter of Accommodation

 Presenting the Accommodation to Faculty

 The DRC encourages students to get their Letter of Accommodation and present it to faculty as early in the semester as possible.
 This will allow for time to adequately plan the course activities for the semester.
 The DRC recommends setting up an appointment with the faculty member or visiting the faculty during office hours to discuss how your accommodations will be addressed during the semester.
 Students can provide their letter at any time during the semester, but accommodations are not retroactive.
 Accommodations may not be applied to course activities prior to the date the LOA is presented to the instructor.
 If testing accommodations are required, an agreement should be reached as to whether the testing will be provided in the department or through the DRC Accommodated Test Proctoring Center.Testing accommodations listed in the LOA do not necessarily entitle the student to utilize the Accommodated Test Proctoring Center, as faculty are encouraged to find appropriate testing environments in their department area.
+Students must give faculty adequate notice of at least 7 business days of the need for a testing accommodation, so that the accommodation can be arranged.
 Should there be issues or questions regarding accommodations, the student or instructor can contact the DRC consultant for clarification or assistance.

 Flexibility with Attendance & Due Dates